hemerajs/hemera/docs/plugin.md

 ---
 id: plugin
 title: Plugin
-sidebar_label: Create a plugin
+sidebar_label: Plugin
 ---

 Hemera's plugin system based on the powerful [Avvio](https://github.com/mcollina/avvio) package.
 Avvio is fully reentrant and graph-based.
 You can load components/plugins within plugins, and be still sure that things will happen in the right order.

+> Plugins should encourage you to encapsulate a domain specific context in a reusable piece of software.
+Great practice is to seperate plugins by a different topic name.

 ## Plugin helper library

 Before we get into the plugin system of hemera you have to install a package called [`hemera-plugin`](https://github.com/hemerajs/hemera/tree/master/packages/hemera-plugin).
 This package can do some things for you:

-- Check the bare-minimum version of Hemera
+* Check the bare-minimum version of Hemera
-- Provide consistent interface to register plugins even when the api is changed
+* Provide consistent interface to register plugins even when the api is changed
-- Pass metadata to intialize your plugin with correct dependencies, default options and name
+* Pass metadata to intialize your plugin with correct dependencies, default options and name
-- Skip the creation of a seperate plugins scope
+* Skip the creation of a seperate plugins scope

+## Create a plugin

 ```js
 const hp = require('hemera-plugin')